How To Set Up Continuous Integration Pipelines with GitLab CI on Ubuntu 16.04

 sudouser and configure a basic firewall

-- How To Install and Configure GitLab on Ubuntu 16.04: Install GitLab on the server
+- How To Install and Configure GitLab on Ubuntu 16.04: Install GitLab on the server and protect it with a Let's Encrypt TLS/SSL certificate

 We will be demonstrating how to share CI/CD runners (the components that run the automated tests) between projects and how to lock them to single projects.
 If you wish to share CI runners between projects, we strongly recommend that you restrict or disable public sign-ups.
 If you didn't modify your settings during installation, go back and follow the optional step from the GitLab installation article on restricting or disabling sign-ups to prevent abuse by outside parties.